httpsterio/httpster.io/src/content/projects/student-life-simulator.md

 We made Student Life Simulator during my first game jam ever, way back in 2013.

-I didn't know anybody there and had zero gamedev experience, but I'd already worked with music and audio for a few years so I got teamed up with some people needing a sound and game designer.
+I didn't know anybody there and had next to zero gamedev experience, but I'd already worked with music and audio for a few years so I got teamed up with some people needing a sound and game designer.

 After some brainstorming and sketching the first evening, we had a solid idea locked in and started working.
 The end result was chaotic.
 In a good way.